 - 4.6.17 Criterion (a) of the policy sets out to retain a strong element of retail in the core of each centre, since retail is the primary contributor to vitality and viability.
 The different retail proportion for each centre reflects the fact that each centre has a unique role and catchment, and is based on the current proportions, albeit with some flexibility built in for other uses to enable greater diversity.
 Although the 'key frontage' may not be contiguous on the Proposals Map, it counts as a single key frontage for each centre.
 Vacant units will count towards the proportion in A1/A2 use in terms of this policy if A1 or A2 is the permitted use. - 4.6.18 Criterion (b) has two purposes.
 Firstly, concentrations of takeaways can have a negative effect on the amenity of residents, and can also change the character of the street.
 Its other purpose is to prevent inappropriate uses, particularly housing, from encroaching on centres at the ground floor and permanently removing shop units or other facilities.
 Elsewhere in the country, whole centres have been lost in this way.
 However, it is important that uses such as housing and offices are integrated into centres at upper floors to ensure diversity and good access to jobs and housing.
-Exceptional circumstances are those where it can be clearly demonstrated that the only alternative to loss of the unit to any 'centre use' is long-term vacancy (e.g. for longer than 5 years). - 4.6.19 Finally, criterion (c) recognises the fact that opportunities for expansion of these centres are
+Exceptional circumstances are those where it can be clearly demonstrated that the only alternative to loss of the unit to any 'centre use' is long-term vacancy (e.g. that it could be expected to be vacant for longer than 5 years).